 At the same time, the web has also evolved and adapts to the multitude of services that a site can use.
 Gone are the days of monoliths, now it’s time for micro-services!

 All these services, sometimes offered in SaaS, communicate with each other through their APIs, facilitating their interconnection as well as their evolution and even replacement.
 So much more convenient than flat file synchronizations!

 Separating the back (business) from the front (visitor site) has many virtues:

 Thus, e-commerce engines called “headless”, i.e. that do not include the visitor theme part but a simple API, have appeared, such as Moltin or Spryker.
 Other solutions propose a theme but are still headless: Sylius, BigCommerce, Shopify…and Magento 2.

 Front-Commerce is a front-end solution that connects to Magento 1 or 2 via its API to generate web pages itself and interact directly with visitors.

 Magento 1 is not not headless, so we have developed an extension that allows it to expose a complete REST API, and therefore makes it headless.

-Our “blank” theme, which will used as the basis for all our projects, is developed in React, allowing incredible browsing speed, total freedom of layout and PWA compatibility.
+Our “blank” theme, which will be used as the basis for all our projects, is developed in React, allowing incredible browsing speed, total freedom of layout and PWA compatibility.

-Then, the e-merchant is free to start migrating some complex functionalities to detached micro services, until he only has a “simple” e-commerce engine that can easily be replaced by another one when the time comes.
+Once Front-Commerce is in place, the e-merchant is free to start migrating some complex functionalities to detached micro services, until he only has a “simple” e-commerce engine that can easily be replaced by another one when the time comes.